radgrad/docusaurus2/docs/developers/design/radgrad2/app/imports/api/entity-relationship-model.md

   * Feed.
 Feeds are a representation for recent events within RadGrad.
 It enables the user interface to display to all users the activities in the system: when courses and opportunities are defined, when new users join, when a user achieves a higher level, and so forth.

   * Help.
 Help entities provide the text associated with the help dialog on each page.

-  * MentorQuestion, MentorAnswer.
-These entities manage the questions and answers on the MentorSpace page. **Note:** We are removing the MentorSpace page and Mentors during Fall 2020.

   * PublicStats.
 Provides the publically available data shown on the landing page.

   * Review.
 The review entities manage reviews of courses and opportunities.